k2jac9/Statistical-Modelling-Project/README.md

 ## Project/Goals
 - **Objective:**
-Create an app that is powered by an statiscal model to determine the quality of API coverage across different regions.
+Create an app that is powered by an statiscal model across different regions.
+Provide valuable insights into bike-sharing and points of interest data.
+It involves data retrieval, analysis, visualization, and modeling.

 - **Goals:**
    1. Determine key metrics for assessing API quality.
    2. Collect and preprocess data from various APIs.
    3. Apply statistical models to analyze data.